Project 03 · 2026 · self-initiated · feature design

 A shift action should never cost more than one tap.

-Weekly hours is static — only updates when the user re-opens the appToday’s bar grows live while the timer runs; the weekly total ticks up in tabular-nums underneath
+Weekly hours is static, only updating when the user re-opens the appToday’s bar grows live while the timer runs; the weekly total ticks up in tabular-nums underneath

 If the canvas is already showing today’s hours, it should be the same hours the island shows.